ashishshah1995/Express-FlashCardApp/README.md

 # Typical flow

-In a browser open localhost:3000
+1 -In a browser open localhost:3000
-If a user name cookie does not exist, a form is displayed to enter it.
+2 -If a user name cookie does not exist, a form is displayed to enter it.

-After the user name is submitted a "welcome" message is displayed with button to start flashcards.
+3 -After the user name is submitted a "welcome" message is displayed with button to start flashcards.

-A random question is displayed.
+4 -A random question is displayed.
 The page has buttons to display the answer, show a hint and display another random card.

 The card also has a button to clear the user name and return to name input form.

 # Packages used

-Express framework
+1 - Express framework

-Pug to render templates
+2 - Pug to render templates

-body-parser middleware
+3 - body-parser middleware

-cookie-parser middleware
+4 - cookie-parser middleware

 # Routes (i.e. localhost:3000/...)